 NCAA Academic Progress Rates Released

-LEXINGTON, Ky. – The NCAA released its Academic Progress Rate report Tuesday, showing that all 22 of the University of Kentucky sports teams surpassed the NCAA cut score.
-15 of the 22 squads exceeded the national average for public universities in their sports and 18 of the 22 Wildcat teams had a better or same score as a year ago.
+LEXINGTON, Ky. – The NCAA released its Academic Progress Rate report Tuesday, showing that all 22 of the University of Kentucky sports teams surpassed the NCAA cutoff score and that 16 of the 22 squads exceeded the national average for public universities in their sports.

-Another highlight of the report was that 11 UK teams notched a perfect 1,000 score for the 2012-13 school year – men’s basketball, women’s cross country, men’s golf, gymnastics, rifle, women’s soccer, men’s swimming, women’s swimming, men’s tennis, women’s tennis and volleyball.
+Another highlight of the report was seven UK teams that notched a perfect 1,000 score for the 2009-10 school year – women’s cross country, men’s golf, women’s golf, rifle, softball, women’s swimming, and men’s tennis.

-With each team exceeding the NCAA cut score, no Wildcat squads are subject to penalties, such as scholarship reductions or postseason restrictions.
-None of UK’s 22 teams have incurred a penalty during the 10-year history of the APR.
+With each team exceeding the NCAA target score, no Wildcat squads are subject to penalties, such as scholarship reductions or postseason restrictions.
+None of UK’s 22 teams have incurred a penalty during the seven-year history of the APR.